palomarlab/palomarlab.github.io/_posts/2023-06-01-miguel-joins-unam.md

   - hire
 ---

-Miguel Joined the Department of Biochemistry of the School of Sciences, UNAM, as an Assistant Professor (Profesor Asociado C, TC) on June 1st 2023
+Miguel Joined the Department of Biochemistry of the School of Chemistry, UNAM, as an Assistant Professor (Profesor Asociado C, TC) on June 1st 2023